CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store and share our code. (not a bad answer)

+Github is a version control system (vcs)

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+comment work like a save command, with a summary and description.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio or VS for short is what we have been told to use. but there are other text editor available.

 ## Question 17